martinohmann/kickoff/README.md

 ## Skeleton composition

 Projects can be created by composing multiple skeletons together.
-This is just as simple as providing multiple skeletons instead of one on project creation (either as comma separated list or separate CLI args):
+This is just as simple as providing multiple skeletons instead of one as comma separated list on project creation:

 ```
-kickoff project create skeleton1,skeleton2 skeleton3 /path/to/project
+kickoff project create skeleton1,skeleton2,skeleton3 /path/to/project
 ```

 Note that the skeletons are merged left to right, so files and values from